ReaverShadow/Mu-boo-Cub-Mug/README.md

 > * Current = Power/Voltage = 22W/14.8 = 1.49A
 > * Duration = Capcity/Current = 3A/1.49A = 2.01 Hours
 * The desire is for the battery life/status to be integrated into the OS, as if it was a laptop battery.
 This way the user can see the remaining battery when using Remote Access/Streaming, without having to pull the device out of bag/pocket.
->  * There are two options: either, windows has a SMBus/I2C driver which can detect various BMIC (unless there is a standard i'm not aware of.
+>  * There are two options: either, Windows has a SMBus/I2C driver which can detect various BMIC (unless there is a standard i'm not aware of.
 OR (and what i think it more likely), the BIOS is programmed with the address of the BMIC, and maintains all communication.
 The OS then pulls this information from the BIOS.
 If this is as i suspect, the latter, then I hope i can request and discuss with the LattePanda BIOS Team adding this ability, and they can even tell me what BMIC they would prefer if any.
 > * Investigation Update, with some contraditory info:
 > * 1) My initial quick search seem to indicate, an OS (such as Windows) does get the power information from BIOS through the ACPI (Advanced Configuration and Power Interface) Table.
 Major firmware update steps on top of address mapping: (Source ChatGPT, so i would need to verify)
 > > * DSDT (Differentiated System Description Table): This table must be updated to include descriptions of the new BMIC and its associated battery.
 The DSDT provides the operating system with the necessary information to manage the hardware.
 > > * BAT0/BAT1 Objects: These ACPI objects represent the primary and secondary batteries.
 They must be defined correctly to describe the battery's properties and status.
 > > * Power Source Objects (ACPI Power Source Object - AC): Define the power source objects to ensure the operating system can correctly identify and switch between power sources (e.g., AC adapter and battery).
 > > * Battery Status Methods (e.g., _BST, _BIF): Implement methods in the ACPI tables to provide the battery status (_BST) and battery information (_BIF) to the operating system.
 > * 2) However, attempting to verify, i came across the UPS (Universal Power Supply) Hat created by the DFRobot (which i think is the same ppl at LattePanda).
 It is powered by 3 18650 Cells.
 It is said it "supports the HID-UPS protocol, which can be recognized as a battery device in the operating system.
-You can use system power management to implement power-saving modes and automatic shutdown functions, just like using an internal laptop battery." and the their [wiki](https://wiki.dfrobot.com/SKU_DFR0682_LattePanda_Alpha_Delta_UPS_Hat) shows picutres of windows showing batter.
+You can use system power management to implement power-saving modes and automatic shutdown functions, just like using an internal laptop battery." and the their [wiki](https://wiki.dfrobot.com/SKU_DFR0682_LattePanda_Alpha_Delta_UPS_Hat) shows picutres of Windows showing batter.
 HURRAY!
 > * now the downside is this seems to be using the arudino co-processor as the BMIC.... which i don't plan or want to incorportate for a number of reasons, size, more power draw, to name a few. but i may be able to review the source code, and see if i could implement using the same HIDPowerDevice library.
-> * So this is great for windows, but i would still prefer a more universal solution, where that information is pulled from the ACPI of the BIOS, as this would allow proxmox as well as other, plug and play.
+> * So this is great for Windows, but i would still prefer a more universal solution, where that information is pulled from the ACPI of the BIOS, as this would allow proxmox as well as other, plug and play.
 > * 3) Additionally, and this is more of a note, but the LattePanda Alpha has a LiPo connector, and it appears to be a pretty standard pinout.
 BUT with only Voltage and GND, which i believe means the board likely has BMIC onboard.

 #### Prioirty 2: Size